 5 Natural Ways To Get Rid of Groundhogs

-- Soiled kitty litter poured around one of the den holes (but not the other) is also effective as it smells like a predator.
+Kitty litter (used) poured around one of the den holes (but not the other) is also effective as it smells like a predator.
 Leaving one exit hole scent-free allows them to escape rather than stay burrowed.

 - Cayenne pepper – Our Farmers’ Almanac readers swear by this method: Simply pour cayenne pepper close to the groundhog’s holes.
 Buy a large container (bulk size) so you can create a small pile.
 When it rains or is windy, you’ll have to reapply.
 It’s actually the smell and the heat they don’t like.
 You can also spray tender plants with a mixture of 2 teaspoons cayenne with one quart of water to deter them from nibbling.